In this tutorial, you will learn how to Implement the

 Common.Logging framework with Episerver CMS.
 If you work on many Episerver projects at the same time, a good goal to aim for is to minimise the amount of duplicate code that you need to write.
 If you're working on multiple Episerver projects, you might be tempted to create a shared code library (usually through a local NuGet feed on your build server) and import that library on each project.
-This idea is good, however, when you come to try and log errors you hit a snag.
-Website A uses Episerver 7, which uses Log4NET version x and Website B uses Episerver 11 using Log4NET version.
-If you've ever stumbled onto this issue, then it can be a pain.
+This idea is good, however, when you come to try and log errors you will likely hit a snag.
+Image website A uses Episerver 7, which uses Log4NET version 1 and Website B uses Episerver 11 using Log4NET version 2.
+If you have encountered this issue, it can be a pain.
 In today's post, I'm going to give you my best tips on how you can tackle this problem, so let's get started.

-Use a third-party logging library, like NLog, that isn't being used by any project
+Use a third-party logging library, like NLog, that isn't being used by Episerver

 Implementing Common.Logging With Episerver

-This the decoupled the log provider from your shared code base, so now don't need to worry about DLL assembly mismatches.
-So the trace off of duplicate code in each solution means you can create a shared code library that will be easy to maintain and won't screw up your references in your web.config.
+Common.Logging means you create a shared code library that will be easy to maintain and won't screw up your binding redirect references within your

 Implementing Common.Logging With Episerver

 That's it!
-Granted you need to copy these two files and add the config into each project that you want to consume your shared code library, however, the following approach means you can log stuff within your Episerver logs AND you won't have any Nuget referencing hell with trying to include Log.
+Granted you need to copy these two files and add the config into each project where want to consume your shared code library, however, the following approach means you can log stuff within your Episerver logs AND you won't have any Nuget referencing hell 💥💥💥

-Simply using third-party logging provide not used by EPiserverm like NLog would also get you around this problem.
-As Episerver doesn't use NLog, you'd never get the same assembly version conflicts if all your websites were using different versions of Episerver.
+Simply using a third-party logging provider that is not used by Episerver (like NLog) would also get you around this problem.
+As Episerver doesn't use NLog, you'd never get the same assembly version conflicts as you will when all consumers of your websites use different versions of Episerver.
 This approach is obviously not as robust.
 Using a separate Log provider would mean that all the errors generated within the shared code would appear in a separate log file.
 I think my preference in most situations would be to use